 In accordance with rule 21.37(b) I certify on behalf of [insert Applicant Name] that with respect to the [insert Product Make, Model] type design as defined by [insert Master Drawing #, Revision #] [insert Applicant Name] have complied with all applicable requirements identified in the certification basis [insert primary certification basis and amendment levels] listed in this Compliance Checklist on pages 2 through [insert last CCL page #].
 Compliance with the certification basis requirements has been shown using the methods of compliance identified herein, and is documented in the respective substantiating documents and others identified in [insert Master Data List XXXX Rev #].
-The type design defined by [insert Master Drawing #, Revision #] contains no features or characteristics that would make any [insert Product Make, Model] manufactured conforming to that type design unsafe for its intended use when operated in accordance with [insert Flight Manual # Rev #] and maintained in accordance with [insert Maintenance Manual# Rev #].
+The type design defined by [insert Product Make, Model] manufactured conforming to that type design unsafe for its intended use when operated in accordance with [insert Flight Manual # Rev #] and maintained in accordance with [insert Manual # Rev #].